geopm/geopm/service/docs/source/geopmaccess.1.rst

-The ``-n`` / ``--dry-run`` option may be specified to check the validity of a configuration at run-time without modifying files in the ``/etc`` file system.
+The ``-n`` / ``--dry-run`` option may be specified to check the validity of a configuration at run-time without modifying files in the ``/etc`` directory.
 This option will check the names provided to standard input, however no files are opened for writing.

 The ``-F`` / ``--force`` option enables the creation of access lists in ``/etc/geopm-service`` without checking that the names in the